Since its inception as a Civilian Pilot Training Center in 1939,

 CFS Flight Training offers a variety of pilot training programs for career-minded individuals.
 Whether aiming for commercial or corporate aviation, students enrolled can go from zero hours through commercial, multi-engine, and instrument rating certification in a short period of time.
 Additional ratings such as flight instructor certification, flight instructor instrument, flight instructor multi-engine and Airline Transport Pilot (ATP) are also available.
 Students will be prepared for careers as private, corporate or charter pilots, airline pilot, certified instructors, managers and supervisors in the aviation industry.

-A private pilot’s license allows you to fly almost any single engine airplane under Visual Flight Rules (VFR versus IFR, Instrument Flight Rules), take passengers with you and go anywhere you want to fly.
-With a private pilot’s license, as opposed to a commercial license, you can share the cost of flying with your passengers, but you cannot accept pay for your services.
+A private pilot’s license allows you to fly almost any single engine airplane under Visual Flight Rules (VFR versus IFR, Instrument Flight Rules) and you may take passengers with you going anywhere you want to fly.
+We are proud of folks like Kristie Beard, (pictured) and do everything we can to help them meet their goals.
+Kristie's can-do attitude and determination earned her a Private Pilot's License in only 5 weeks.
+It's simple.
+With a private pilot’s license, as opposed to a commercial license, you can share the cost of flying with your passengers, you just can't accept pay for your services.
+So come see us - and start FLYING.

 The FAA requires a minimum of 40 hours of flight experience to obtain a private pilot’s license.
 In today’s busy airport environment, considering the importance of mastering the “radio work”, you should realistically expect to obtain between 50 and 60 hours of flight time with Central Flying Service.
 The national average is currently 80hrs to complete the private pilot rating.
 Your individual capabilities are the strongest determining factor for how long it will take to earn a private pilot’s license.
 Furthermore, it is a fact that the cost of obtaining a pilot’s license can be greatly reduced by the frequency with which you attend lessons and the amount of self-study you are willing to do.
 Once you have completed your training, you will be comfortable in knowing, without reservations, you will be competent to safely fly in today’s modern airway system.